 For better absorption into the body, take azole pills with cola or orange juice.

 Side effects are rare when you use azole creams to treat ringworm of the skin.
-When you use azole pills, side effects may include:
+But some people have noticed mild stinging.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

 People taking antifungal pills may have their blood counts and liver and kidney function monitored during treatment to watch for any bad side effects.
 This may not be needed in healthy children.